 Do not forget to check my list of things to carry on a hiking or trekking trip.

 Kasol – Tosh – Kheerganga Itinerary in 5 days

-I will be writing a detailed article on planning a trip to Tosh and rest of Parvati Valley in Himachal Pradesh.
+I will be writing a detailed article on planning a trip to Tosh and the rest of the Parvati Valley in Himachal Pradesh.
 The article will have a day by day detailed plan including a trip to Tosh to Malana.
 However, just for a reference 5-day itinerary for Tosh trip, you can follow:

 - Day 1: Delhi to Kasol